Period of mobilization for the suppression of Communist rebellion: Taiwan and Penghu

 Taiwan was under Japanese rule before 1945.
 After the World War II, the Republic of China occupied Taiwan on behalf of the Allies.
 However, with the fast changing situation of the Chinese Civil War.
 Taiwan hosts the lost Kuomintang-led government of the Republic of China after December 1949.
 The Temporary Provisions were brought to Taiwan along with the government.
 In Taiwan the term "White Terror" is often used to describe the era.

 Termination

 The period was formally ended by President Lee Teng-hui on 1 May 1991 by repealing the Temporary Provisions against the Communist Rebellion and replaced with the Additional Articles of the Constitution.
 All the declarations of martial laws based on Temporary Provisions were nullified when the Temporary Provisions repealed on 1 May 1991.
 However, the Ministry of National Defense then issued a temporary declaration of martial law effective in the frontier region including Fukien Province (Kinmen and Matsu) and South China Sea Islands (Tungsha, and Taiping Island in Nansha).
-The temporary martial law was lifted on 7 November 1992, this marked all the Free area of the Republic of China has turned into constitutional democracy.
+The temporary martial law was lifted on 7 November 1992, this marked that all the Free area of the Republic of China has turned into constitutional democracy.